bluehands/Funicular-Switch/README.md

 }
 ```

+Base types of unions may also be generic types with arbitrary number of type parameters.
+Case types with generic arguments are not yet supported.

 If you like union types but don't like excessive typing in C# try the [Switchyard](https://github.com/bluehands/Switchyard) Visual Studio extension, which generates the boilerplate code for you.
 It plays nicely with the FunicularSwitch.Generators package.

 ## ExtendedEnum attribute